 The relationship story beat that brings it all together

 The writers among you sense where this story leads.
 You can already see it play out, and perhaps feel inspired to take it as your own.
 By all means, do so.
-In fact, start with the Atomizer, enter “miscommunication,” select the argument attached to The Usual Suspects, and begin developing your take on it.
+In fact, start with Subtext, enter “miscommunication,” select the argument attached to The Usual Suspects, and begin developing your take on it.

 I know it will be a great story.